Nexperia/NEVC-MTR1-t01/README.md

 under the Arduino Leonardo nomenclature when operated through the Arduino IDE.

-This code is compatible with Nexperia's Motor evaluation kit NEVB-MCTRL-100-01-3INV-001-01, which includes the following components:
+This code is compatible with Nexperia's Motor evaluation kit NEVB-MTR1-KIT1, which includes the following components:

-- Motor Controller Board (NEVB-MCTRL-001-01): The central unit for motor control operations.
+- Motor Controller Board (NEVB-MTR1-C-1): The central unit for motor control operations.
-- 3-Phase Inverter Board (NEVB-3INV-001-01): Facilitates the conversion of DC to AC power for the motor.
+- 3-Phase Inverter Board (NEVB-MTR1-I56-1): Facilitates the conversion of DC to AC power for the motor.
 - Leonardo R3 Development Board: Acts as the core micro controller platform for the system.
-- 3-Phase BLDC Motor with Hall Sensors (42BLS40-24-01): The motor that is directly controlled by the system.
+- 3-Phase BLDC Motor with Hall Sensors: The motor that is directly controlled by the system.
 - Additional screws, plugs, and tools necessary for setup and operation.